Pavankalyan32/ai-travel-agent-bot/README.md

 ### Production Deployment

 For production deployment, ensure:
-- HTTPS is enabled (required for service worker)
+- HTTPS is enabled (required for AI features)
 - All files are served from the same domain
 - Proper caching headers are set